In-House Medical Transcriptionist vs. Outsourced Medical Transcription Services

 For example, many practices let their in-house medical transcriptionists take work home or log in outside of the secured practice network.
 Unless a medical practice has stringent security standards, it makes more sense to partner with a trusted third-party medical transcription service company than to opt for an in-house scribe.

 Many practices believe that because the in-house staff is on hand it’s easier to communicate with them on a day-to-day basis.
 But with a professional transcription company, they have staff on hand ready and waiting to help.
-The technology is such that a simple instant message or a phone call is easier in many cases than walking down the hall or to the other side of the building to have a conversation.
+A simple instant message or a phone call is easier in many cases than walking down the hall or to the other side of the building to have a conversation.

 Advantages of Outsourcing To A Skilled Medical Transcriptionist

 Value of Investment

 External medical transcription providers have the experience and bandwidth necessary for quality transcription services.
-In other words, As a result, your medical practice does not have to spend a dime on hiring and training.
-Besides, they get paid for the work done.
-That is, during low workload, you won’t have to pay a fixed fee as with the employee.
+In other words, your medical practice does not have to spend a dime on hiring and training.
+Plus, they get paid for the work done.
+So, during periods where workload is low, you won’t have to pay a fixed fee as with the employee.
 Even better, their work is not affected by sick days and leave days.

 Besides quality, outsourcing a transcription service also improves the rate at which work is done.
 Companies always assign a task to specific individuals who work hard to meet the deadline.
 In some cases, the work might be too much for the in-house personnel to handle within the particular timeframe.
 With a team of transcriptionists from a third-party vendor, the documentation is done at the time the patient’s visit–meaning reports will always be done on time.

 Time to Focus on What Matters